 Nirbhaya case: Tihar authorities to move Patiala House Court for execution date of convicts

-Tihar Jail authorities will move the Patiala House Court for fixing the date of execution of all four convicts in the Nirbhaya gang-rape and murder case, officials said on Saturday.
+The Tihar Jail authorities will move the Patiala House Court on Saturday for fixing the date of execution of all four convicts in the Nirbhaya gang-rape and murder case, officials said.
 "In view of rejection of mercy petition of Vinay Kumar Sharma by the President, the Tihar Jail is approaching the Patiala House Court for fixing the date of execution in respect of all the four convicts," Director General (Prison) Sandeep Goel said.

+The convicts -- Mukesh Kumar Singh (32), Pawan Gupta (25), Vinay Kumar Sharma (26) and Akshay Kumar (31) -- who are lodged in Tihar jail, were ordered to be hanged on February 1 at 6 am but a Delhi court postponed their execution indefinitely.
+With Advocate A P Singh, the counsel for Pawan, Vinay and Akshay contending that their legal remedies were yet to be exhausted, the hanging date remains uncertain.

+As of now, Mukesh has exhausted all his legal remedies including the clemency plea which was dismissed by President Ram Nath Kovind on January 17 and the appeal against the rejection was thrown out by the Supreme Court on January 29.
+The curative petitions of Vinay Kumar Sharma and Akshay have been rejected by the apex court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)